-- 17.1 Implement VERTEX COVER; that is, given graph G and integer k, answer the question of whether or not there is a vertex cover of size k or less.
-Begin by using a brute-force algorithm that checks all possible sets of vertices of size k to find an acceptable vertex cover, and measure the running time on a number of input graphs.
-Then try to reduce the running time through the use of any heuristics you can think of.
-Next, try to find approximate solutions to the problem in the sense of finding the smallest set of vertices that forms a vertex cover. - 17.2 Implement KNAPSACK (see Section 16.2).
+- 17.2 Implement KNAPSACK (see Section 16.1).
 Measure its running time on a number of inputs.
 What is the largest practical input size for this problem? - 17.3 Implement an approximation of TRAVELING SALESMAN; that is, given a graph G with costs for all edges, find the cheapest cycle that visits all vertices in G. Try various heuristics to find the best approximations for a wide variety of input graphs. - 17.4 Write a program that, given a positive integer n as input, prints out the Collatz sequence for that number.
 What can you say about the types of integers that have long Collatz sequences?
 What can you say about the length of the Collatz sequence for various types of integers?